max-sixty/pytest-accept/README.md

 It's designed for a couple of use cases:

-- People who work with doctests and don't enjoy manually copying and pasting generated outputs from the pytest error log into their doctests' documented outputs. pytest-accept does the copying & pasting for you.
+- People who work with doctests and don't enjoy manually copying generated outputs from the pytest error log to paste them into their doctests' documented outputs. pytest-accept does the copying & pasting for you.
 - People who generally find writing tests a bit annoying, and prefer to develop by "running the code and seeing whether it works".
-This library aims to allow testing to become a joyful part of that development loop.
+This library aims to make testing a joyful part of that development loop.

-pytest-accept is decoupled from the doctests it works with — it can be used with existing doctests, and the doctests it edits are no different to normal doctests.
+pytest-accept is decoupled from the doctests it works with — it can be used with existing doctests, and the doctests it edits are no different from normal doctests.

 ## Jesse, what the?